ClintonCoder/ClintonCoder/README.md

 # My Portfolio

 Welcome to my Github portfolio!
-This repository contains a collection of my projects and contributions to open source.
+I am a computer science student with a focus on cyber security and a passion for web development, programming, and penetration testing.
+Currently studying at the University of Huddersfield, I have a strong background in both front-end and back-end programming, with experience in languages such as HTML, CSS, JavaScript, Python, and Java.
+My keen interest in cyber security has led me to explore areas such as network security, vulnerability assessment, and penetration testing, which has given me a solid understanding of how to identify and mitigate cyber threats.
+With my diverse skillset and thirst for knowledge, I am always seeking new challenges and opportunities to expand my knowledge and expertise.

 ## Projects